ryan3738/weather-app/README.md

-Need to allow for async & await functinoality with webpack
+Need to allow for async & await functionality with webpack